Certified-Turtle/EGL314_TeamE/MVP/Documentation/mainREADME.md

 ```

-This portion of the code is the mutiplayer lock, it makes it such that gameplay will pause if, the green object, purple object, or both objects are out of camera detection, displaying a warning message according to whichever is colour is the one not on camera.
+This portion of the code is the multiplayer lock, it makes it such that gameplay will pause if, the green object, purple object, or both objects are out of camera detection, displaying a warning message according to whichever is colour is the one not on camera.

 ---